Clyde6790pGIT/AdAway-Meta-Whitelist/README.md

-# Adguard-Facebook-Whitelist
+# Adguard-Meta-Whitelist
-An AdGuard whitelist to get Facebook and Facebook Messenger with full functionality (While avoiding trackers as much as possible)
+An AdGuard whitelist attempting to get Meta apps (Facebook, Facebook Messenger, etc.) working with full functionality while avoiding trackers as much as possible
+This repository will be barely updated, expect only 1 update every 900 years.